iomesh/docs/docs/monitor-iomesh/installing-iomesh-dashboard.md

     ```yaml
     iomesh:
-      # Configure ServiceMonitor for Prometheus.
+      # Configure ServiceMonitor for Prometheus Operator.
       serviceMonitor:
         create: true # Set it to true to create a serviceMonitor object, which defaults to false.
         namespace: "iomesh-system" # Create a Namespace for serviceMonitor object, which defaults to iomesh-system.